 Chemical Name MRL (mg/kg)

-carbaryl 0.02^+

 chlorpyrifos-methyl 3.0^

 deltamethrin 1.0#

 fenitrothion 0.3

-dichlorvos 0.02
+malathion 0.02

 methoprene 2.0

 phosphine 0.1

 piperonyl butoxide 15.0

 pirimiphos-methyl 5.0^

 pyrethrins 0.3

-spinosad 1.0^~
+spinosad 1.0~

-[^] The Australian Barley industry has an agreed position that malting barley is not to be treated with chlorpyrifos-methyl, pirimiphosmethyl or carbaryl.
+^ The Australian barley industry has an agreed position that malting barley is not to be treated with chlorpyrifos-methyl, pirimiphos-methyl or carbaryl.

-- + Specific products only registered for use in Australia. - # As agreed by Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program. - ~ Various products registered in Australia refer to label. - 8.1.4 In the event that malting barley is exported it must meet the relevant overseas government MRLs.
+- # As agreed by Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program. - Various products registered in Australia refer to label. - 8.1.4 In the event that malting barley is exported it must meet the relevant overseas government MRLs.
 The MRLs that apply may or may not be those as listed in 8.1.1 to 8.1.3 above.